arehmanAzam/crossVal_Tensorflow/README.md

 ### Total Epochs

-So in the above example total epochs will be [kvalidation_splits x epochs ]
+* Total epochs will be kvalidation_splits x epochs
+* Total epochs for above example are
 ```
 7x15=105 epochs
 ```